starryalley/Anduril2/README.md

 In Anduril2 lockout state will always unlock to steady state (on state).
 Modify it so that unlocking will go to off state instead.
 Original idea from [here](https://github.com/mkong1/anduril/pull/13/files)

+## Allow fine ramping up (smallest increment of brightness) using 3C in ramp mode

+Ramp up main emitters output in smallest increment using `3C`.
+This doesn't get saved and when use 1H to ramp up/down it will just revert to the original level and ramp up/down from there.

+Use `9C` to switch between smooth and discrete ramp style.
+Not being used often by me so make it harder to reach.

 # Configuration changes

 - Smooth floor level set to 1 (lowest but unstable moonlight)